 There is a blood alcohol curve.
 The specifics of the curve require substantial analysis well beyond the scope of this article.
 The basic theory, however, is that, when a person drinks alcohol, it takes some amount of time for that alcohol to be processed from the stomach into the blood.
 Once alcohol enters the blood, it takes some amount of time before it leaves the blood.
 That processing time leads to a rising blood alcohol level followed by a falling blood alcohol level.
 That is the general idea of the blood alcohol curve.

 The time between drinking and testing is clearly important as different times will produce different blood alcohol numbers.
 If the driver has been drinking in close proximity to the time of the encounter with police, she may have had little or no alcohol in her blood when driving.
 However, if the blood alcohol test is much later, then her blood alcohol level may test at an illegal level.
 That would not be a reflection of her blood alcohol level when driving, but it would be the blood alcohol level used as evidence against her.

 Due to the changes in the law and the growing blood testing industry, a person can obtain blood samples of their own.
 In that way, one could choose the time (or times) of testing within a 2 hour window after release, and consult with counsel regarding the best way to present that evidence.

 Get the Best DUI Lawyer for Your Case

-For help with these and other difficult issues related to DUI accusations, call right away for a free initial consultation with an experienced DUI defense attorney (855) 603-DUI-1.
+For help with these and other difficult issues related to DUI accusations, call right away for a free initial consultation with an experienced DUI defense attorney.
 Prepare your best defense, right from the start.